Expand description

 fn get(&self) -> Option<&T> { ... }

-method requires only a shared reference, so it can also be used in
+}Note that the set method requires only a shared reference, so it can also be used in

-non-mutable static
+non-mutable statics.

 §Example